Your Reaction to this story

 Atlantic Media’s capstone publication, The Atlantic, is the third-oldest in the country, but is re-branding itself as a digital product to better reach their audience.
 Now, one of The Atlantic’s key principles is “prioritizing raw talent over experience,” Havens said.
 Quality content is king, but in newsrooms that are starting to morph into startup environments, age is insignificant.

-College students and early 2o-somethings generally expect their youth to equate with inexperience, and therefore as something that will count against them in their quest for a good job.
+College students and early 20-somethings generally expect their youth to equate with inexperience, and therefore as something that will count against them in their quest for a good job.
 To hear that such a storied, respected publication doesn’t care about age is comforting, but the “raw talent” The Atlantic is hiring is also “world-class,” Havens said.
-Getting into the various ways a young journalist can create an identity that makes them more hirable is something I don’t want to do (this piece from September 2012, despite being ancient in Internet years, is a good summary of the varying advice that’s out there), but what Havens addressed is the value of finding young journalists who are far ahead of their older peers in digital intuitiveness.
+Getting into the various ways young journalists can make themselves more hirable is something I don’t want to do (this piece from September 2012, despite being ancient in Internet years, is a good summary of the varying advice that’s out there), but what Havens addressed is the value of finding journalists who are far ahead of their older peers in digital intuitiveness.

 2. Explaining “big data” is a responsibility that will fall on journalists.